MGoodche/datasciencecoursera/DataCleaning/notes4_2_RegularExpressions.md

 ```
 In this example, we're looking at the beginning of the line and you have to have either good or bad lowercase or uppercase at the beginning of the line.

+#### Question mark ?
+Indicates that the indicated expression is optional

 Reference: https://github.com/rdpeng/courses/blob/master/03_GettingData/04_03_regularExpressionsII/index.md